Rapsgaliwn

 Rapsgaliwn is an S4C programme for pre-school children.
 It is shown on the Welsh-language children's television programming strand, Cyw.

 Rapsgaliwn is a rapper, who claims to be 'the best rapper in the world'.
-Recognised for wearing gold.
+He is recognised for wearing gold.
 He is Dona Direidi's cousin.
 Each episode revolves around children asking him a question and he produces a rap with the answer after doing a bit of research.

 Despite being a Welsh language programme for Welsh speaking children, English subtitles are usually available with the phrases reworded in order to maintain a rhyming pattern after translation.